 DLAB Practice Test 2024

 The DLAB is a test like no other.
 It doesn’t ask you straightforward questions.
-It instead tries to gauge your ability at performing something by asking you to answer things that aren’t obvious.
+It instead tries to gauge your ability to perform something by asking you to answer things that aren’t obvious.
 You have already seen an overview of the test layout and have access to a comprehensive DLAB practice test.
 We highly recommend that you take advantage of that practice test and take it seriously.

 The questions are representative of the types of questions you should expect to see on the DLAB Test; however, they are not intended to match exactly what is on the exam.